Caring for Your Heart

 • Manage stress.
 Seek out ways to positively deal with life's stresses – whether this is talking to a therapist or integrating meditation or yoga into your life.
 For more information, see our fact sheet on Stress Management.

-• Your doctor may recommend aspirin to lower your risk of stroke or a heart attack.
+• Your healthcare provider may recommend aspirin to lower your risk of stroke or a heart attack.
 If so, taking the aspirin every day can reduce that risk.

 Statin drugs are used to lower cholesterol and prevent heart disease.
 Early studies among people living with HIV also found that statins could reduce inflammation.
 Some scientists believe that inflammation is the key to the process of 'accelerated aging' that affects some people living with HIV.
-A large clinical trial called REPRIEVE is currently underway to examine the ability of a statin drug called pitavastatin to reduce inflammation and heart disease among people living with HIV.
+A large clinical trial called REPRIEVE showed that a statin drug called pitavastatin can reduce the risk of heart disease among people living with HIV.

 Taking Care of Yourself